 JASON R. BARON

 Co-Chair Jason R. Baron serves as Of Counsel in Drinker Biddle’s Information Governance and eDiscovery practice.
 An internationally recognized speaker and author on the preservation of electronic documents, Jason previously served as Director of Litigation for the U.S. National Archives and Records Administration and as trial lawyer and senior counsel at the Department of Justice.
 In those roles, Jason helped drive the government’s adoption of electronic recordkeeping practices and defended the government’s interests in complex federal court litigation, including as lead counsel in landmark cases involving the preservation of White House email.
 Jason was a founding co-coordinator of the National Institute of Standards and Technology TREC Legal Track, a multi-year international information retrieval project devoted to evaluating search issues in a legal context, and served as track coordinator for the first four years of the track (2006-2009).
 He also founded the international DESI (Discovery of Electronically Stored Information) workshop series, bringing together lawyers and academics to discuss cutting-edge issues in e-discovery.
-Since 2007, past DESI workshops have been held in Palo Alto, London, Barcelona, Pittsburgh, and Rome, with a related workshop held in Beijing.
+Since 2007, past DESI workshops have been held in Palo Alto, London, Barcelona, Pittsburgh, Rome, and San Diego, with a related workshop held in Beijing.
 Jason has served as a steering committee co-chair of The Sedona Conference Working Group 1 (Electronic Document Retention and Production) and as an editor in chief on three Sedona commentaries.
-He has also served as a member of the Board of Directors of ARMA International, and is currently Chair-Elect of the D.C.
-Bar E-discovery & Information Governance Committee and is also a member of the Georgetown Advanced E-discovery Institute Advisory Board, the Cardozo Data Law Initiative Board, and is also a member of the adjunct faculty of the University of Maryland, where he teaches a graduate level e-discovery seminar.
+He has also served as a member of the Board of Directors of ARMA International.
+He is currently Chair of the D.C.
+Bar E-discovery & Information Governance Committee and is also a member of the Georgetown Advanced E-discovery Institute Advisory Board and the Cardozo Data Law Initiative Board.
 Among his many honors, he is the 2011 recipient of the international Emmett Leahy award, given for his achievements in the field of information management, and the 2013 recipient of the Justice Tom C. Clark Outstanding Government Lawyer award, given by the Federal Bar Association.
 You can learn more about Jason here.